 - A reversible wheel that changes direction depending on the hand you use

-The Speedball Big Boss offers a ten-year warranty
+The Speedball Big Boss (amazon) or (blick arts) offers a ten-year warranty

 The Advantages of the Speedball Big Boss Pottery Wheel

 This wheel is extremely versatile – it works for both amateur and experienced artists as well as right and left-handers.
 Its splash pan has also received positive reviews from users as it offers excellent coverage.